iliyass-zamouri/ecommerce-backend/README.md

-# ecommerce - API
+# Ecommerce - API

 ## About This Project

 This project is an Ecommerce Laravel Rest API that can be linked to any FrontEnd WebApp.
 ## Features

-- [...]
-Authentication: Laravel Sanctum - Token based auth system.
+- [✔] Authentication: Laravel Sanctum - Token based auth system.
 - [...]
 Generating pdf invoices.
-- [...]
-Add to cart.
+- [✔] Add to cart.
 - [...]
 Search/Filter options.
 - [...]
 Suggestions (suggest other products).
 - [...]
 Mailing.